riju/faceDetection/explainer.md

 * Face Detection API should be anchored to [VideoFrame](https://www.w3.org/TR/webcodecs/#videoframe-interface) defined in WebCodecs instead of [MediaStreamTrack](https://www.w3.org/TR/mediacapture-streams/#dom-mediastreamtrack).

 * Face Detection API should try to return a **contour** instead of a bounding box.
-The number of points describing the countour  can be user defined via **faceDetectionNumContourPoints** settings and implementations presently can default to a four point rectangle.
+The number of points describing the countour  can be user defined via **faceDetectionMode** settings and implementations presently can default to a four point rectangle.

 * Face Detection API should try to return a mesh corresponding to the detected faces.
 TensorFlow returns a 468 landmark FaceMesh and most DNNs can return soemthing similar.
 Even though mesh is not supported on any platforms presently, for the sake of extensibility, it should be considered.